101 Cooking For Two

 Pro Tips:

 1. Do not brine.
-The marinade is a combination marinade with a brine.
+The marinade is a combination of brine and marinade.
 Do not rinse before cooking this one.

 2. Try to use chicken breast of about the same size.
-Flatten with a meat mallet or bottom of a pan to make the same thickness.
-Aim for about ยพ inch.
+Flatten with a meat mallet or the bottom of a pan to ensure uniform thickness.
+Aim for about ¾ inch.

-3. Allow to rest at room temperature for 20-30 minutes before starting to grill will be helpful getting the internal temperature of the chicken right without burning.
+3. Allow the chicken to rest at room temperature for 20-30 minutes before grilling, which will help ensure the internal temperature is right without burning.

 5. This is a very "your mileage may vary" type of recipe.
-The variables are quite a few.
-The thickness and size of the chicken breast.
-The grill... not only the power of the grill but the configuration will affect this recipe.
+There are several variables—the thickness and size of the chicken breast.
+The grill—not only its power, but also its configuration —will affect this recipe.
 So keep your eyes open and the thermometer at hand.
 You will be rewarded with ultra-moist chicken.

 Your Own Private Notes